-82. Subdivision of fractional quarter sections.-The subdivision lines of fractional quarter sections will be run from properly established quarter-quarter section corners, with courses governed by the advice in sections 67 and 79, to the lake, water course, or reservation which renders such tracts fractional, or parallel to the east, south, west, or north boundary of the quarter section, as conditions may require.
+4. Subdivision of fractional quarter sections.-The subdivision lines of fractional quarter sections will be run from properly established quarterquarter section corners (paragraph 3) due north, south, east, or west, to the lake, water course, or reservation which renders such tracts fractional, or parallel to the east, south, west, or north boundary of the quarter section, as conditions may require.
+(See paragraph 2(a).)